Agrippa Postumus: Exile

-Death of Augustus
+Events of AD 14

 Augustus made no effort to contact Postumus until AD 14.
 In the summer of that year, Augustus left Rome, never to see the capital again.
-The main ancient sources of information about this period, Tacitus and Cassius Dio, suggest that Augustus left Rome in the company of only one trusted friend, the senator Paullus Fabius Maximus.
-The two left for Planasia to pay Augustus' banished grandson a highly controversial visit.
+The main ancient sources of information about the period, Tacitus and Cassius Dio, suggest that Augustus left Rome in the company of only one trusted friend, the senator Paullus Fabius Maximus.
+They left for Planasia to pay Augustus' banished grandson a highly-controversial visit.

-Fabius and then Augustus himself died on their return, without revealing what they had been doing.
-Tacitus reports their visit to Planasia as a rumor, although Dio reports it as fact.
+Fabius and then Augustus died on their return without revealing what they had been doing.
+Tacitus reports their visit to Planasia as a rumour although Dio reports it as fact.
 According to the historian Robin Lane Fox, the alleged visit has sometimes been dismissed by modern scholars.
 However, it has been shown that Augustus and Fabius were absent from Rome in mid-May of AD 14.
-At this date, Augustus' adopted grandson, Drusus the Younger, was being admitted into the Arval Brethren, and an inscription (ILS, 5026) shows that both Augustus and Fabius voted in absentia to admit him into the priesthood.
+Augustus' adopted grandson, Drusus the Younger, was then being admitted into the Arval Brethren, and an inscription (ILS, 5026) shows that both Augustus and Fabius voted in absentia to admit him into the priesthood.

 There was much gossip over the outcome of their expedition.
-Tacitus recounts the rumor that Augustus had decided to reverse his decision and make Postumus his successor.
-In his account, Fabius indiscreetly told his wife what had occurred during the trip, and it cost him his life.
-Augustus' wife Livia, too, was said to have poisoned her husband in order to prevent Postumus from becoming the successor and thus supplanting her son Tiberius.
+Tacitus recounts the rumour that Augustus had decided to reverse his decision and make Postumus his successor.
+In his account, Fabius indiscreetly told his wife what had occurred during the trip, and that cost him his life.
+Augustus' wife, Livia, too was said to have poisoned her husband to prevent Postumus from becoming the successor and thus supplanting her son Tiberius.
 While modern historians, including Fox, agree that such stories are highly unlikely, there is evidence that Augustus' journey was historical.
 "It is the last act in Augustus' long marathon of finding and keeping an heir to the new Empire".

-Accession of Tiberius
+Deaths of Augustus and Postumus

 Augustus died on 19 August AD 14.
-Despite being banished, Postumus had not legally been disinherited, and so could claim a share in Augustus' inheritance.
-According to Augustus' will, sealed on 3 April AD 13, Tiberius would inherit two-thirds of his estate, and Livia one-third.
+Despite being banished, Postumus had not legally been disinherited and so could claim a share in Augustus' inheritance.
+According to Augustus' will, sealed on 3 April AD 13, Tiberius would inherit two thirds of his estate and Livia one third.
 There is no mention of Postumus in the document.
 Tiberius gave the eulogy at Augustus' funeral and made a show of reluctantly accepting the title of princeps.

-Execution

 At almost the same time as Augustus' death, Postumus was killed by the centurion Gaius Sallustius Crispus, the great-nephew and adopted son of the historian Sallust.
-When Crispus reported to Tiberius that "his orders have been carried out", Tiberius threatened to bring the matter before the Senate, professing that he had given no such orders.
-Tiberius denied any involvement, arguing that he had been en route to Illyricum when he was recalled to Rome, and later issued a statement that it was his father who gave the order that Agrippa Postumus not survive him.
+When Crispus reported to Tiberius that "his orders have been carried out", Tiberius threatened to bring the matter before the Senate and professed that he had given no such orders.
+Tiberius denied any involvement, argued that he had been en route to Illyricum when he was recalled to Rome, and later issued a statement that it was Augustus who had given the order that Agrippa Postumus not survive him.
 It is not clear if the killing was carried out before or after Tiberius became emperor.